Exawind/exawind-builder/doc/source/reference.rst

    Kokkos.
 The default path is assumed to be :file:`${EXAWIND_PROJECT_DIR}/source/trilinos/packages/kokkos/bin/nvcc_wrapper`

+.. envvar:: EXAWIND_CUDA_SM

+   Variable used to set the target architecture for CUDA compilations.
+This variable is a numeric value.
+For example, when targeting Volta cards the desired ``nvcc`` option is ``-arch=sm_70``, then set this variable to ``70``.
+   Currently, used by non-Trilinos codes like HYPRE, PIFUS, and TIOGA.

 .. envvar:: KOKKOS_ARCH

    The architectures for which Kokkos builds are optimized.
 See `Kokkos Wiki